-- Rule (FBY) states that the clock of e1 fby e2 is the one of e1 and e2 (they must be identical). - Rule (WHEN) states that the clock of e when pe is a sub-clock of the clock of e and we write it ck on pe.
-In doing so, we must check that pe is a valid periodic clock. - Rule (MERGE) states an expression merge $pe\ e_1\ e_2$ is well clocked and on clock ck if e_1 is on clock ck on pe and e_2 is on clock the complementary clock ck on not pe. - Rule (APP) is the classical typing rule of ML type systems. - Rule (WHERE) is the rule for recursive definitions. - Rules (PAIR), (FST) and (SND) are the rules for pairs. - Rule (CTR) for the syntax e1 at e2 states that the clock associated to e1 is imposed by the clock of e2; it is the type constraint for clocks. - Node declarations (rule (NODE)) are clocked as regular function definitions.
-We write H, x: ct1 as the clock environment H extended with the association x: ct1.
+- The inputs of imported primitives must all be on the same clock (rule (OP)). - Rule (FBY) states that the clock of e_1 fby e_2 is the one of e_1 and e_2 (they must be identical). - Rule (WHEN) states that the clock of e when pe is a sub-clock of the clock of e and we write it ck on pe.
+In doing so, we must check that pe is a valid periodic clock. - Rule (MERGE) states an expression merge $pe e_1 e_2$ is well clocked and on clock ck if e_1 is on clock ck on pe and e_2 is on clock the complementary clock ck on not pe. - Rule (APP) is the classical typing rule of ML type systems. - Rule (WHERE) is the rule for recursive definitions. - Rules (PAIR), (FST) and (SND) are the rules for pairs. - Rule (CTR) for the syntax e1 at e2 states that the clock associated to e1 is imposed by the clock of e2; it is the type constraint for clocks. - Node declarations (rule (NODE)) are clocked as regular function definitions.
+We write $H, x : ct_1$ as the clock environment H extended with the association $x : ct_1$.
 Because node definitions only apply at top-level (and cannot be nested), we can generalize every variable appearing in the clock type.6 - Rules (PERIOD), (DEFH) and (DEFP) check that period and stream variables are well formed, i.e., names in period and stream expressions are first defined before being used.